RICARDO SANDOVAL PALOS

 Margaret Engel is executive director of the Alicia Patterson Foundation, the nation’s second oldest journalism foundation.
 She directs a program that awards fellowships to some of the country’s best reporters, editors and photographers.
 She also served as managing editor of the Newseum, the nation’s only interactive museum of news.
 She is a board member of the Robert F. Kennedy Journalism Awards.
 She was a Nieman Fellow at Harvard and was a reporter and editor at The Washington Post.
 She formerly reported on state government and health issues for the Des Moines Register, before being named to the paper’s Washington bureau.
 She began her career at The Lorain Journal.

-George Lardner, formerly an investigative reporter on the national staff of The Washington Post, is an associate at the Center for the Study of the Presidency, working on a history of the presidential pardon power.
+George Lardner, currently Scholar in Residence at American University’s School of Communication, formerly an investigative reporter on the national staff of The Washington Post, is an associate at the Center for the Study of the Presidency, working on a history of the presidential pardon power.
 He won a Pulitzer Prize in 1993 for articles on the murder of his youngest daughter, Kristin, which he later expanded into a book, “The Stalking of Kristin.”
 He joined The Post in 1963 and has covered presidential campaigns, Mafia trials, assassinations and political scandals ranging from Iran-contra to the CIA and the FBI.
 He has also written numerous national magazine articles.

 Charles Lewis is a distinguished journalist in residence and executive editor of the Investigative Reporting Workshop at American University in Washington.
 A former producer for both ABC News and CBS News 60 Minutes, Lewis founded and for 15 years was executive director of the Center for Public Integrity, a nonprofit, nonpartisan investigative reporting organization, where he was co-author of five books, including the bestseller, The Buying of the President 2004 (HarperCollins).
 In 1998, he was awarded a MacArthur Fellowship and in 2004 received the PEN USA First Amendment award.